 - Will be delivered both on the job and off the job.

 - Two years part time during school, followed by three years full time post-school in both on and off the job training.

 - Undertake a minimum of 144 days in paid employment plus the formal training to complete the qualification.

-- Undertake Certificate III in Landscape Construction as part of your HSC.
+- Undertake Certificate III in Landscape Construction and complete Stage 1 of this qualification by the end of your HSC.